-The legal process where the title or ownership of property transfers from the seller to the buyer is known as conveyancing.
+When you are buying and selling property, the legal process where the title or ownership of property transfers from the seller to the buyer is known as conveyancing.

 Freehold conveyancing is usually more straightforward and your solicitor will be able to set out a reasonable approximate timescale for completion.
 Leasehold conveyancing can be more complicated.

 We will inspect the draft contract and documentation and go through it with you.
 This would be the time to check the tenure of the property is what you think it is.
 In the case of purchasing leasehold, check the lease length, any covenants, service charge and rent provisions.
-We will ensure you are happy with all arrangements.
-We will raise any enquiries with the seller’s solicitor.
+We will ensure you are happy with all arrangements and will raise any enquiries with the seller’s solicitor.

-In order to avoid problems down the line, it is essential to be armed with as much information about the property as possible before committing to the purchase.
-Local searches are provided by third parties so they all carry a charge.
+In order to avoid problems later on, it is essential arm yourself with as much information about the property as possible before committing to the purchase.
+Searches are services provided by third parties so they all carry a charge.

-Valuation and Survey
+Property valuation and Survey

 Once negotiations over the contract have been finalised, you and the and seller will sign an identical copy.
-Contracts will be exchanged by the solicitors involved, making the contract legally binding.
+These contracts will be exchanged by the solicitors involved, making the contract legally binding.
 You will have negotiated a completion date which will be shortly after exchange.
 We’ll register an interest in the property at the Land Registry.
 Normally your deposit is transferred to the seller’s solicitor at this point.
 If you pull out after exchange, you will lose this deposit and could be sued for breach of contract.

 We will draw up the draft contract and send it along with the completed information forms to the buyer’s solicitor, who will raise queries on it.
 Elements such as the completion date and any fixtures and fittings details can be agreed.
 Negotiations relating to the buyer’s survey can be resolved.